microsoft/vscode-docs/learn/students/github-pack.md

 ---
 # GitHub Student Developer Pack

 Welcome to Visual Studio Code!
 VS Code is a free coding editor that helps you start coding quickly.
 Use it to code in any programming language, without switching editors.
 VS Code comes with built-in source control, so you can compare versions of your code side-by-side and save your work over time by backing it up on [GitHub](https://github.com).
-We have resources specifically created for students and educators, including our [Python and Java Coding Packs](/learntocode), programming lessons built in partnership with [NASA](/learn/students/nasa-python.md) and [Netflix](/learn/students/spacejam-python.md), and [videos](/learn/get-started/basics.md) to quickly get up to speed.
+We have resources specifically created for students and educators, including our [Java and .NET Coding Packs](/learntocode), programming lessons built in partnership with [NASA](/learn/students/nasa-python.md) and [Netflix](/learn/students/spacejam-python.md), and [videos](/learn/get-started/basics.md) to quickly get up to speed.

 ![GitHub Classroom + VS Code](images/github-classroom/banner.png)